hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250924387v1-adanav-adaptive-reasoning-with-uncertainty-for-vision-language-navig.md

 ---
 layout: default
-title: AdaNav: Adaptive Reasoning with Uncertainty for Vision-Language Navigation
+title: "AdaNav: Adaptive Reasoning with Uncertainty for Vision-Language Navigation"
 ---

 # AdaNav: Adaptive Reasoning with Uncertainty for Vision-Language Navigation